NREL/HPC/docs/Documentation/Applications/ipopt.md

 `/projects/msoc/kpanda/apps/ThirdParty/HSL/`, unpack it, and rename or (create a symbolic link to the unpacked directory) as `coinhsl`.

-We are now ready to install Ipopt and its dependencies.
+We are now ready to install IPOPT and its dependencies.
+We will use the default compilers available in the Kestrel programming environment.
 Going back to the base directory, we will run the following commands

 ```bash